spay & neuter Center of Northern Virginia

 Typical procedure times:

-These times are approximations of Dr. Burton's surgical time.
+These times are approximations of Dr. Burton's surgical time and assuming no complications arise during surgery..
 All surgeries vary based on patient breed, gender, and anatomical variations.

 For example, if your pet is a male puppy under six months of age and the first surgery of the morning (8am), he likely will be ready to go home by 9am same day.